 Blending his experience as a writer and an engineer, Bradley Plaxen has found a niche solving story problems in the world of interactive media, games, and VR.

-Currently, he works as a Narrative Designer for the studio People Can Fly, working on their upcoming game Outriders, which is set for release next year.
+Currently, he works as a Narrative Designer for the studio People Can Fly, working on a new unannounced AAA action-adventure game.

 As a narrative designer for Defiant Studios, Bradley worked with creative director Roland Lesterlin to build out story-worlds and narrative mechanics for non-linear AAA video games.
 He created story charts, motion capture diagrams, and gameplay design documents to create a consistent narrative vision across departments.
 Additionally, he worked in-engine on the implementation of these features in the Unreal engine.
 This included localization and other asset work in Blueprints.